-Dr. DuRant defended her thesis in the summer of 2011 and then transitioned to Tufts University where she worked as a postdoctoral research fellow with Dr. Michael Romero.
+Dr. DuRant defended in the summer of 2011 and then transitioned to Tufts University where she worked as a postdoctoral research fellow with Dr. Michael Romero.
 She is now an assistant professor at Oklahoma State University, where her research focuses on physiological ecology, bioenergetics and parental effects.

 DuRant, S. E., Hopkins, W. A., Hepp, G. R. and L. M. Romero.
 2013.
 Energetic constraints and parental care: is corticosterone indicative of energetic costs of incubation in a precocial bird?
 Hormones and Behavior 63: 385-391.

 Hawley, D.M., S.E.
 DuRant, A.F.
 WIlson, J. Adelman, and W.A.
 Hopkins.
 2012.
 Cold Stress mediates host pathology and immunity but not energetic cost or pathogen load in response to an infectious disease in house finches.
 Functional Ecology.

 Wack, C. L., DuRant, S.E., Hopkins, W.A., Lovern, M.B., Feldhoff, R.C., and Woodley, S.K.
 2012.
 Elevated plasma corticosterone increases metabolic rate in a terrestrial salamander.
 Comparative Biochemistry and Physiology-A 161:153-158.

 DuRant, S.E., Hopkins, W.A., Wilson, A.F., Hepp, G.R.
 2012..
 Incubation temperature affects the metabolic cost of thermoregulation in a young precocial bird.
 Functional Ecology 26: 416-422.